 Definition of PostgreSQL COMMIT

-PostgreSQL commit is used to save the transaction changes to the database, which the user made.
-The default value of commit is ON in PostgreSQL, which means we need not have to execute a commit statement to save the transaction; it will automatically save the transaction into the database.
-If we set auto-commit is off, then we need to write commit to save the transaction into the database.
-Commit is used to saves the transaction changes into the database.
-Commit is very important in PostgreSQL to save any changes which the user did.
+PostgreSQL commit is used to save the transaction changes to the database which the user made.
+The default commit value is ON in PostgreSQL, meaning we need not have to execute a commit statement to save the transaction; it will automatically save the transaction into the database.
+If we set auto-commit off, we need to write commit to save the transaction into the database.
+To store any modifications made to a transaction in the database, one would use the “commit” function.
+Commit is very important in PostgreSQL to save any changes the user made.

 Syntax: